Investigate the status of each resource on the server with sysstat

 sar

-This command allows you to check the operating status of the system.
+This command allows you to check the system's operating status

-The first time I ran it without any options, the results were displayed in 10 minute increments.
+The first time I ran it without any options, the results were displayed in 10-minute intervals

-The second time I executed it to display the iowait status 3 times for 10 seconds.
+The second time, the command was executed to display the iowait status for 10 seconds x 3 times.

-You can also check the CPULA status and memory usage status by specifying options.
+In addition, by specifying options, you can also check the CPU status and memory usage

 # Check CPULA status sar -q # Check memory usage sar -r